LowCoyote/TowerDefense/README.md

 # Why ?
 Because I want to improve my knowledge of ThreeJS, I watched some videos about it and now I start my own project to understand how it works.

-# What technologie to you use ?
+# What technologie do you use ?
 I use [ViteJs](https://vitejs.dev/) and [ThreeJS](https://threejs.org/) of course.

 # Credit